petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 I would argue, however, that analyzing and visualizing data concurrently while it's being collected is a great way to catch errors.
-If the paper is setup and ready to write during data collection, important details can make their way in directly, removing a potential source of error from transcribing lab notebooks.
+If the paper is set up and ready to write during data collection, important details can make their way in directly, removing a potential source of error from transcribing lab notebooks.